(Disclosure: Some of the links below may be affiliate links)

 Insurance is all good, but do you need insurance coverage?
 Advisors will tell you everybody needs this insurance coverage, which is dumb.
 Insurance that is always worthwhile has not been invented.

-First, you do not need death life insurance without dependents.
+First, you do not need death life insurance without dependents or heirs.
 If nobody depends on you and you die, the capital will return to the insurance company.
+This could still go to your heirs even if you have no dependents.
+But you must ask yourself whether they need that insurance if they are not depending on you.

 Then, we have good insurance coverage already in Switzerland in many cases.